pastly/blog3/content/posts/using-private-apt-cache.md

     [...]

 <small>Note: the `--no-cache` option has nothing to do with our package cache.
-The former is a docker thing to speed up builds when lines near the end of a Dockerfile change; the latter is a caching proxy to Debian repositories that intercepts HTTP requests and stores the responses for future use.</small>
+The flag is a docker thing to speed up builds when lines near the end of a Dockerfile change; we're creating a proxy to Debian repositories that intercepts HTTP requests and stores the responses for future use.</small>

 Now going forward, whenever you build a new image based on `debianbase`, as